Introduction

 History and Physical

-Due to the slow nature of subperiosteal bleeding, cephalohematomas usually are not present at birth but instead become most noticeable within the first 1 to 3 days following birth.
+A comprehensive history of labor and birth is necessary to identify newborns at risk of developing cephalohematoma.
+Factors that increase pressure on the fetal head and the risk of developing a cephalhematoma should be identified, including a prolonged second stage of labor, abnormal fetal presentation, macrosomia, and operative or surgical delivery.
+Due to the slow nature of subperiosteal bleeding, cephalohematomas usually are absent at birth but become most noticeable within the first 1 to 3 days following birth.
 Therefore, repeated inspection and palpation of the newborn’s head is necessary to identify the presence of a cephalohematoma.
 Ongoing assessment to document the appearance of a cephalohematoma is important.
 Once a cephalohematoma is present, assessing and documenting changes in size is continued.
 Patients may initially present with a firm but increasingly fluctuant area of swelling over which the scalp moves easily.[2]
 A firm, enlarged unilateral or bilateral bulge on top of 1 or more bones below the scalp characterizes a cephalohematoma.
 The raised area cannot be transilluminated, and the overlying skin is usually not discolored or injured.
 Cranial sutures define the boundaries of the cephalohematoma.
-The parietal or occipital region of the calvarium is the most common site of injury, but a cephalohematoma can occur over any of the cranial bones.
+The parietal or occipital region of the calvarium is the most common site of injury, but a cephalohematoma can occur over any cranial bone.

 Evaluation

 The diagnosis of cephalohematoma is largely a clinical one.
 Diagnosis is based on the characteristic bulge on the newborn's head that does not cross cranial suture lines.
 The bulge may be initially firm and become more fluctuant as time passes.
 In contrast to caput succedaneum and subgaleal hematoma, cephalohematoma becomes most apparent in the first 1 to 3 days following birth rather than being immediately apparent.[13][14]
-Some providers may request additional tests, including skull x-rays, computed tomography (CT) scans of the head, or head ultrasound for further evaluation.[15]
-Skull x-rays and CT imaging may be useful if there is suspicion of an underlying skull fracture.
-CT imaging and head ultrasound can be useful to evaluate for intracranial hemorrhage and to further define which extracranial compartment the hemorrhage is located.
+Some providers may request additional tests, including skull X-rays, computed tomography (CT) scans of the head, or head ultrasound for further evaluation.[15]
+Skull X-rays and CT imaging may be useful if there is suspicion of an underlying skull fracture.
+CT imaging and head ultrasound can be useful in evaluating intracranial hemorrhage and further defining the extracranial compartment in which the hemorrhage is located.
+Infants should be evaluated for bleeding diathesis, such as von Willebrand disease, which may have predisposed the infant to develop cephalohematoma.[2]
+Needle aspiration of the cephalohematoma is discouraged due to the risk of introducing infection and is only indicated if an infection is suspected.
+Escherichia coli is the primary pathogen associated with an infected cephalohematoma.[2][1][16]

 Treatment / Management

-Rarely, calcification or ossification may occur in cases that do not resolve.[21][1]
+Usually, cephalohematomas do not present any problems to a newborn.
+The exception is an increased risk of neonatal jaundice in the first days after birth.
+Therefore, the newborn needs to be carefully assessed for a yellowish discoloration of the skin, sclera, or mucous membranes.
+Noninvasive measurements with a transcutaneous bilirubin meter can be used to screen the infant.
+A serum bilirubin level should be obtained if the newborn exhibits signs of jaundice.
+Rarely, calcification or ossification may occur in cases that are not resolved.[21][1]
 A skull x-ray or CT scan of the head is indicated in patients whose cephalohematomas have not resorbed within 6 weeks of birth.[2]
 Rather than absorbed, an ossified cephalohematoma has hardened and has a clearly defined outer and inner layer of the bone surrounding the lesion.[1][3]
-The inner layer of the ossified cephalohematoma is composed of the outer and inner table of the infant's calvarium, whereas the outer table is composed of the infant's sub-pericranial bone derived from the elevated pericranium.[1]
-The contour of the inner layer of the ossified cephalohematoma can follow either the convex shape of the calvarium or become concave, encroaching upon the intracranial compartment.[1](B3)
+The inner layer of the ossified cephalohematoma is composed of the outer and inner table of the infant's calvarium.
+In contrast, the outer table comprises the infant's sub-pericranial bone derived from the elevated pericranium.[1]
+The contour of the ossified cephalohematoma's inner layer can either follow the calvarium's convex shape or become concave, encroaching upon the intracranial compartment.[1](B3)

-When indicated, ossified cephalohematoma can be treated safely surgically with craniotomy or craniectomy and cranioplasty, yielding good outcomes.[1][3]
-The surgical technique involves resection of the overlying newly formed bone, the soft tissue mass, as well as the underlying original bone.[1]
+There is an ongoing debate regarding conservative management versus early surgical intervention for cephalohematoma, as there are currently no randomized controlled trials for reference.
+It has been suggested that early surgical intervention is not necessary if the cephalohematoma diameter is >50 mm unless other clinical indications are present.[10]
+In patients with later-stage ossification or calcification, the advocates for surgery argue that outcomes are superior with intervention at an earlier age due to the infant's natural molding process, decreased risk of elevated intracranial pressure, and cosmetic advantage.[2]
+A rare surgical indication for ossified cephalohematoma is persistent cosmetic disfigurement.[2]
+When indicated, ossified cephalohematoma can be treated safely and surgically with craniotomy or craniectomy and cranioplasty, yielding good outcomes.[1][3]
+The surgical technique involves resection of the overlying newly formed bone, the soft tissue mass, and the underlying original bone.[1]
 Following removal, the underlying depressed region is often sectioned into multiple pieces and is remodeled as a bone graft.
-There are multiple techniques for cranioplasty, each with favorable outcomes and minimal, if any, residual evidence in the following years.[3]
+There are multiple techniques for cranioplasty, each with favorable outcomes and minimal if any, residual evidence in the following years.[3]
 (B3)

 Differential Diagnosis